Skip to main content

 • Root access for initial setup

-If /dev/kvm doesn’t exist, enable virtualization in your BIOS/UEFI or enable nested virtualization if running in a VM.
+If /dev/kvm does not exist, enable virtualization in your BIOS/UEFI settings.
+For cloud VMs, enable nested virtualization in your hypervisor.

 2